 Even if you have phenomenal DIY skills, it’s still a good idea to consult experts before starting your project.
 Bathroom installations are confusing, particularly when installing fixtures that connect to the water or electric lines of the house.
 If you want to move fixtures around or knock down walls, it’s highly advised to check with local contractors to ensure everything is safely and properly done.

 Looking for bathroom remodeling contractors near you?
 NextGen Remodeling in Kansas City is here for you.
 Our estimate process is quick and easy, and you can even upload or send us other quotes you’ve received so we can compare our estimate to others, line by line.
-You can also call us at 913-522-9687 if you have questions.
+Contact us if you have questions.